In every project team, all employees are stakeholders.

 Or fail.

-Of course, the above things are only the tip of the iceberg.
-For example, skillset compatibility plays a role because you need to ensure everyone on the team has experience working with each other’s skillsets.
-Why?
-Because it helps to foster more comfortable and streamlined communication.
+Of course, the above is only the tip of the iceberg.
+For example, skill compatibility plays a role because you must ensure everyone on the team has experience working with each other’s skill sets.
+This helps foster more comfortable and streamlined communication and mitigate other risks.

 So, easy peasy, right?

-A few reasons this can happen: first, mismatched skillsets and personalities can lead to conflict and confusion.
-Second, if team members don’t trust or respect one another, it will be difficult to work collaboratively.
-Finally, if the team (and project) isn’t correctly aligned with the company’s goals, then the odds of succeeding plummet right from the start.
+This can happen for several reasons: first, mismatched skills and personalities can lead to conflict and confusion.
+Secondly, if team members don’t trust or respect one another, it won’t be easy to work collaboratively.
+Finally, if the team (and project) isn’t correctly aligned with the company’s goals, the odds of succeeding plummet.

-So what can you do to ensure your project team is firing on all cylinders?
+So, what can you do to ensure your project team is firing on all cylinders?
+What about a digital team?

 This is the 4th post in a 7-part “AI Series!”
 What’s that, you may ask?
 I’m testing an AI tool to generate new ideas, combat writer’s block, find additional perspectives, etc. Spoiler: it still requires A LOT of editing.
-If interested, You.com is who created the tool (YouWrite) and here are my thoughts on blogging with an AI tool.
+If interested, You.com created the tool (YouWrite), and here are my thoughts on blogging with an AI tool.
+Also, read this article to learn about the different types of AI.
 For more posts, visit my blog.

 So many questions and even more options!